VMCAD Financial Aid – Art & Design College Financial Assistance

 (Students will be notified if they are flagged for verification)

 (Necessary for all federal student loan borrowers)

 - Entrance Counseling takes place during the initial financial aid appointment.
 During the Entrance Counseling, the financial aid officer will discuss loan eligibility, interest rates, payment period, and estimated total loan debt and monthly repayment upon graduation.
-Students complete their Entrance Counseling online at studentloans.gov after meeting with financial aid.
+Students complete their Entrance Counseling online at studentloans.gov online after meeting with financial aid.
 All MPNs must be signed before the first day of class.

 - Exit Counseling takes place each time a student stops attending VMCAD.
 This includes withdrawals, taking a term off, and or graduation.
 Students may have multiple Exit Counseling sessions before graduation.
 During the Exit session, the financial aid officer makes an appointment with the student to discuss total loans borrowed, calculate estimated monthly loan repayments, and provide the student with a personalized Exit Document containing their Lender(s) names and number.

 Students who do not complete an Exit with one of our financial aid officers will receive their Exit packet via email and mailed through the U.S. Postal service upon request.
 You can complete Exit Counseling at studentloans.gov.

 - Students Convicted of Possession or Sale of Drugs